Afrawles/devreport/README.md

 reports/report_Uzumaki.Gon_20251030.html
 ```

-This file contains the task summary, categorized sections, and AI-rephrased content (if Ollama is available).
+This file (report export) contains the task summary, categorized sections, and AI-rephrased content (if Ollama is available).